Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 Nowicki was part of the design team with William Deitrick, Siasia Nowicki, Milton Small, and Paul Pippin for the 1947 Carolina Country Club, above, in Raleigh.
 He and Siasia also worked on the interiors.
-HW Moser was the Mechanical Designer, EG Thurlow was the landscape architect, Ray Wasdell the structural engineer, Strong & Harmon the general contractor.
+HW Moser was the Mechanical Designer, Edwin G. Thurlow was the landscape architect, Ray Wasdell the structural engineer, Strong & Harmon the general contractor.
 The building's style was generally unappreciated by its conservative, affluent members.
 Many hated it.
-It was destroyed in the 1990s and replaced with a VERY traditional design.
+It was destroyed in the 1990s and replaced with a neo-colonial design.

 NCModernist